Azure/azure-powershell/src/DevCenter/DevCenter.AutoRest/docs/Update-AzDevCenterAdminDevCenter.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`BODY <IDevCenterUpdate>`: The devcenter resource for partial updates.
-Properties not provided in the update request will not be changed.
-  - `[Location <String>]`: The geo-location where the resource lives
-  - `[Tag <ITags>]`: Resource tags.
-    - `[(Any) <String>]`: This indicates any property can be added to this object.
-  - `[IdentityType <ManagedServiceIdentityType?>]`: Type of managed service identity (where both SystemAssigned and UserAssigned types are allowed).
-  - `[IdentityUserAssignedIdentity <IUserAssignedIdentities>]`: The set of user assigned identities associated with the resource.
-The userAssignedIdentities dictionary keys will be ARM resource ids in the form: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ManagedIdentity/userAssignedIdentities/{identityName}.
-The dictionary values can be empty objects ({}) in requests.
-    - `[(Any) <IUserAssignedIdentity>]`: This indicates any property can be added to this object.

 `INPUTOBJECT <IDevCenterIdentity>`: Identity Parameter
   - `[AttachedNetworkConnectionName <String>]`: The name of the attached NetworkConnection.